Updated: August 31, 2017

 Any insurance purchase is one to consider careful based on your own set of circumstances and risk tolerance.
 I personally don't always get travel insurance, but I certainly do for some trips.
 The biggest tip I can give here is to read the insurance policy before purchasing to understand what is and isn't covered.
 If you have a travel agent you trust, he or she can be a great resource.
 Review what circumstances a trip covers, the limits of that coverage, restrictions (such as all parts of the trip needing to be under the plan for anything at all to be covered), etc.

 Many people assume that they don't need travel insurance if their cruise vacation plans are impacted by a storm, and there is a big maybe there.
 Let's say a storm might be coming, and the cruise line lets you know that you can reschedule your cruise without penalty.
 You decide that you and your family will stay safely in Ohio for the time being.
 The cruise line let you cancel, but what about your airfare?
 Or maybe your cruise leaves out of Puerto Rico, and you're planning on spending a few days in South Florida before flying to San Juan to sail out?
 Your flight gets canceled into Puerto Rico because of a storm, but you had a totally separate flight getting you home from San Juan in a week.
 What happens then?
 These are instances where insurance can be a big help, but again, you must read and understand the policies first.
-I can't recommend which company or policy is best for you, but I can tell you that I've had positive experiences with Allianz, which is actually the world's largest insurance company.
+Also know that just because you have travel insurance, this doesn't mean you can cancel a trip just because you've decided not to cruise while there is a storm in the area, I can't recommend which company or policy is best for you, but I can tell you that I've had positive experiences with Allianz, which is actually the world's largest insurance company.

 Make Sure Your Home Is Secure

-If you live in a hurricane prone area, this one is for you, and I'll admit, I've failed to follow this piece of advise myself.
+If you live in a hurricane prone area, this one is for you, and I'll admit, I've failed to follow this piece of advice myself.
 While we usually have a good idea a week out that a storm might approach, we've been surprised before.
 So if you're leaving town for more than a couple of days, be sure you've taken a reasonable level of preparation at your home to reduce any potential damage, perhaps entrusting someone nearby to secure your home in the event of an emergency.
+This can mean brining patio furniture inside, ensuring important documents are in sealed containers, and perhaps even elevating and protecting computers or other valuable items in your home to avoid water damage.

 What to Do If Your Cruise Is Affected